campbelljaz/bypass-eth-bsc-autowithdrawal/README.md

 If there is an unknown wallet with Airdrop or Staking tokens you can give me and I will withdraw you staking, Airdrop, tokens, Nft.

-DONT WORRY ABOUT THOSE POWERFUL AUTOWITHDRAWAL BOT
+DONT WORRY ABOUT THOSE POWERFUL AUTOWITHDRAWAL BOT, I DONT WOTK ON MULTISIG WALLET

 **TELEGRAM: @Oscar_load**